almaops/yandex-cloud-profile/README.md

 - [manually (macOS & Linux)](#manual-installation-macos-and-linux)

-### Manual Installation (macOS and Linux)
+### Manual Installation (MacOS and Linux)

-Since `ycp` is written in Bash, you should be able to install them to any POSIX environment that has Bash installed.
+Since `ycp` is written in Bash, you should be able to install it to any POSIX environment that has Bash installed.

 - Download the `ycp` script.
 - Either:
   - save it to somewhere in your `PATH`,
-  - or save them to a directory, then create symlinks to `ycp` from somewhere in your `PATH`, like `/usr/local/bin`
+  - or save them to a directory, then create symlink to `ycp` from somewhere in your `PATH`, like `/usr/local/bin`
 - Make `ycp` executable (`chmod +x ...`)